Experiencing Medical Mesh Complications? Join the Legal Fight Against the Device Manufacturers

 You had a mesh implanted to improve your lifestyle and overall health, not to hinder it.

-How Is Bertoldo, Baker, Carter & Smith Helping?
+How Is Bertoldo, Baker, Carter, Smith & Cullen Helping?

 Hernia, pelvic, and bladder mesh device lawsuits are being filed across the United States, and our attorneys want to help those who have been injured by their implants get the settlements they deserve for their pain and suffering.
 Recovery can begin today by calling our Las Vegas, NV accident attorneys now at (702) 505-8115.
 Our Las Vegas medical malpractice attorneys provide confidential and free consultations that will allow you to discuss your case in private, without obligation.